Best Gluten Free Dining Huntsville AL!

 Then they moved and expanded!
 They are now a full-service restaurant!
 WOOT!
 I’ve been there on average of once a week since they opened.
 Everything is so good.
 It’s so nice to have a place that those of us who are gluten-free can go and know that there is no risk of cross-contamination.

 Mason Dixon Bakery & Bistro is open for breakfast and lunch Mon-Sat and offers a large variety of Paleo items. (my review)

 Gluten Free Pizza in Huntsville

 It seems that everyone is offering a gluten-free pizza now.
-The major players from Dominos to Pizza Hut and all our favorite locals.
+Including the major players like Dominos and Pizza Hut and all our favorite locals.

 Sam and Greg’s (downtown & Madison) – I love Sam & Greg’s pizza, I always have.
 When I was eating regular crust I was torn between them and Pan E Vino for best local pizza.
 I’m torn no more.
 Sam & Greg’s uses the crust from our local gluten-free Bakery – Mason Dixon Bakery & Bistro – and they get it right.
 Every time I’ve ordered pizza there I’ve been happy with it.
 Even my husband enjoys the Mason Dixon gluten-free crust there.

 Pan E Vino (downtown)– They had my vote for best pizza when I was eating gluten, so when I found out they were offering a gluten-free crust I had to try it.
 I have to say that their pizza beats second place Pie in the Sky by a good margin, and beats Mellow Mushroom hands down.When it’s cooked right this is the best there is, unfortunately it seems that lately they’ve done something different and the crust never seems to get cooked all the way through (even after they’ve sent it back through).
 I also finally tried their gluten-free pasta and it was really not good.